 Coffee: Add 1 tbsp. instant coffee

 - Blend your flavor mixture of choice with the vegan milk in a blender and then slowly add it to the Aquafaba.
-Turn the mixer to the lowest setting and beat just long enough to incorporate the mixture.
+Turn the mixer to the lowest setting and beat for about 10 seconds, just long enough to incorporate the mixture.
 (You can also simply fold the milk in with a spatula.
 Just don’t overbeat once the milk mixture has been added or it will collapse the aquafaba)!

 - Then simply pour your ice cream mixture into a dish (large enough to hold 6 cups of ice cream) and immediately freeze for at least 4 hours.